$\tau$-Rigid Modules from Tilted to Cluster-Tilted Algebras: Introduction

 There is a surjective map

 where $E$ denotes the $C$-$C$-bimodule $E=\text{Ext}_C^2(DC,C)$ and $C\ltimes E$ is the trivial extension.

 This result allows one to define cluster-tilted algebras without using the cluster category.
-It is natural to ask how the module categories of $C$ and $B$ are related and several results in this direction have been obtained, see for example $\cite{ABS2,ABS3,ABS4,BFPPT,BOW}$.
+It is natural to ask how the module categories of $C$ and $B$ are related.
 In this work, we investigate the $\tau$-rigidity of a $C$-module when the same module is viewed as a $B$-module via the standard embedding.
 We let $M$ be a right $C$-module and define a right $B=C\ltimes E$ action on $M$ by